JLaw Flash Sh’vat

 • Add Borchi Nafshi Psalm 104 on page 172

-• In the Afternoon Service beginning on page 232, add Ya’aleh v’Yavoh (May there rise and come) to the Silent Devotion (shaded paragraph on page 244)
+• In the Afternoon Service beginning on page 232, add Ya’aleh v’Yavoh, the shaded paragraph on the top of page 244

 Any questions?